Zlata-Saburova/bookstore/README.md

 User ability:

-- registration
+- Registration
-- authorization
+- Authorization
-- reset password
+- Reset password
-- change username and email
+- Change username and email
-- add or remove book from favorites list
+- Add or remove book from favorites list
-- add books to cart and see total price
+- Add books to cart and see total price
+- Watch book preview pdf

 ### Installation